-- Asbestos abatement and the safe removal of 169 abandoned mobile homes at De Anza Cove.
+- Asbestos abatement and the safe removal of 169 abandoned mobile homes at De Anza Cove – Completed!

-- Repair and improve the bike/pedestrian trail opening up coastal access to the public.
+- Repair and improve the bike/pedestrian trail opening up coastal access to the public – in progress.

-- Adding 150 interim campsites in the northwest corner by the golf course to Mission Bay RV Resort.
+- Adding 147 interim campsites in the northern section of Mission Bay RV Resort – Completed!

-If you would like stay informed of the City’s master plan for Mission Bay and protect waterfront camping, please join Mission Bay for All.
+If you would like to stay informed about the City’s master plan update for Northeastern Mission Bay and protect waterfront camping and public recreation, please join Mission Bay for All.
 It’s free.

 1. Ensure a safer, healthier environment

-By cleaning up and removing 169 abandoned mobile homes, many of which contain asbestos, we can ensure a safer, healthier environment.
-This cleanup effort is a win-win for both wildlife and people.
+By cleaning up and removing 169 abandoned mobile homes, many of which contained asbestos, we are ensuring a safer, healthier environment.
+This clean-up effort is a win-win for both wildlife and people.